-We’ve been told to “go at sunset” many times, but often it doesn’t live up to the hype so it wasn’t something we were planning to do.
+We’ve experienced many incredible sunsets around the world.
+Often it doesn’t live up to the hype so it wasn’t something we were planning to do.

 But time got away from us and we were there for sunset anyway, and it didn’t disappoint.

-If running off a mountain into thin air is fun for you there are companies offering tandem paragliding over the travertines and Hierapolis.
+And if running off a mountain into thin air sounds like fun for you there are companies offering Pamukkale tandem paragliding.

-We aren’t thrill seekers but we liked watching the paragliders floating across the sky.
-Their bright colours were a striking contrast to the blue and white terraces and we thought they looked like giant butterflies.
+We aren’t thrill-seekers but we loved watching the paragliders.
+Their bright colours were striking against the blue and white travertines of Pamukkale and we thought they looked like giant butterflies floating in the sky.

 If you have a spare hour or two take a wander down to the outdoor nature park.

-There are paddle boats that you can take out on the lake, just be sure to keep an eye out for ducks – there’s a lot of them.
+There are paddle boats that you can take out on Pamukkale lake, just be sure to keep an eye out for ducks – there’s a lot of them.

 There’s also a pool with water slides for the kids.